Self-tracking tech revolution? Not so fast…

 The missing link in chronic disease care

-The cardiologist who had been called to the E.R. looked down at me, introduced himself, and said quietly:
+The cardiologist who had been called to the E.R. looked down at me lying on the gurney, introduced himself, and said quietly:

 “I can tell from looking at your T-waves and all of your other cardiac tests that you have significant heart disease.”